fleetdm/fleet/handbook/security-policies.md

 1. Contact Partners and Customers affected to begin initial communication - CTO
 2. Assess damage to the environment - Infrastructure
 3. Create a new production environment using new environment bootstrap automation - Infrastructure
-4. Ensure secure access to the new environment - Security
+4. Make sure secure access to the new environment - Security
 5. Begin code deployment and data replication using pre-established automation - DevOps
 6. Test new environment and applications using pre-written tests - DevOps
 7. Test logging, security, and alerting functionality - DevOps and Security
 8. Assure systems and applications are appropriately patched and up to date -DevOps
-9. Update DNS and other necessary records to point to new environment - DevOps
+9. Update DNS and other necessary records to point to the new environment - DevOps
 10. Update Partners and Customers affected through established channels - DevOps

 #### Plan Deactivation

 If the Fleet automatic updater environment has been restored, the continuity plan can be deactivated.
-If the disaster impacted the company and not the service, or both, ensure that any leftover systems created temporarily are destroyed.
+If the disaster impacted the company and not the service or both, make sure that any leftover systems created temporarily are destroyed.

 ## Data management policy
 *Created from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates).
 [CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/)*